 Let’s Kōrero about a South Wairarapa Māori ward

 Māori wards are one part of a representation review and look at the best ways to represent our Māori Community.
-Our other communities in South Wairarapa are Martinborough, Featherston and Greytown and they are represented through our General Wards.
+Our other communities in South Wairarapa are Martinborough, Featherston and Greytown which are represented through our General Wards.
+Our rural community which will be represented through a Rural & Coastal Advisory Committee following the 2025 local elections.
 Click here for full details of our representation review.

 What are General wards?

 General Wards are areas of a city or a district identified for electoral purposes.
 They work in the same way as seats in a general election.
-In the South Wairarapa we currently have three wards, Featherston, Martinborough and Greytown.
+In the South Wairarapa we have three general wards, Featherston, Martinborough, and Greytown.

-People can only vote for candidates in their ward, but everyone gets to vote for Councillors “at large” and who they want as Mayor.
+People can only vote for candidates in their ward, but everyone gets to vote for who they want as Mayor.
 Although candidates stand for their ward area, when voted on to Council, Councillors swear an oath to work for the district as a whole.

 What are Māori wards?